 Implement a Whole Family Approach: Always ‘Think Family’ - Young carers do not provide care in isolation.
 Although they may require support themselves, their needs must be considered and met in the context of their whole family.
 Understanding the cared for person’s needs is integral to making a long-term sustainable difference to improve the quality of life for the whole family.

-Minimize Care Responsibilities: Actively seek to replace the young person's care with professional, paid care services and/or other adults in the family/friend network. .
+Minimize Care Responsibilities: Actively seek to replace the young person's care with professional, paid care services and/or other adults in the family/friend network.

 Create Emergency Plans: Develop contingency plans, ensuring the young person is not left providing high amounts and/or age-inappropriate care.